At long last, let's get to the film. . .in ten-minute increments:

 Our verdict: The song’s original title was “Man in Motion” and was later changed to “St. Elmo’s Fire (Man in Motion)” to accommodate the title of the film, which was the original title of the short story first written by Carl Kurlander.
 Note the awkward way the movie title is shoehorned into the chorus:

-Using a nautical metaphor to describe something with wheels?
-And then combining it with an aeronautical image of an eagle?
-What would Coleridge say?
-Maybe Poor Parr has a right to be bitchy.
-Then again, the guy took his S.E.F. success to the movie soundtrack bank, starting with "Through the Night," his duet with Marilyn Martin for the Kevin Bacon flick Quicksilver (1986) and progressing -- or maybe regressing -- to "Two Hearts" from American Anthem (1986), "The Minute I Saw You" from Three Men and a Baby (1987) and "Running Away With You" from The Running Man (1987)-- all without having a gun put to his head.
+Maybe Parr has a right to be bitchy.
+Then again, the guy took his S.E.F. success to the soundtrack bank, starting with "Through the Night," his duet with Marilyn Martin for the Kevin Bacon flick Quicksilver (1986), and then just shitting them out one by one: "Two Hearts" from American Anthem (1986), "The Minute I Saw You" from Three Men and a Baby (1987) and "Running Away With You" from The Running Man (1987).
+All without having a gun put to his head.

 Maybe he got his revenge 21 years later when "New Horizon," a reworking of "Man in Motion" by the faceless dance combo Tommyknockers, became a surprise smash hit: